Image Quality Assessment: Integrating Model-Centric and Data-Centric Approaches: Introduction

-The goal of model-centric IQA~\cite{mittal2012no,kang2014convolutional,liu2017rankiqa,talebi2018nima,su2020blindly,zhang2021uncertainty} is to build computational models (\ie, objective methods) that provide consistent predictions of human perception of image quality.
-More advanced learning-based IQA models have been developed by improving upon computational structure, objective function, and optimization technique.
-Specifically, the \textit{computational structures} have shifted from shallow~\cite{kang2014convolutional} to deep methods with cascaded linear and nonlinear stages~\cite{hosu2020koniq}.
-Effective computational modules have also been identified along the way, such as generalized divisive normalization (GDN) over half-wave rectification (ReLU)~\cite{ma2017end}, bilinear pooling over global average pooling~\cite{zhang2018blind}, and adaptive convolution over standard convolution~\cite{su2020blindly}.
-The \textit{objective function} mainly pertains to the formulation of IQA.
-It is intuitive to think of visual quality as absolute quantity, and employ the Miknowski metric to measure the prediction error.
-Another popular formulation is learning-to-rank~\cite{gao2015learning} by treating perceptual quality as relative quantity, which admits a family of pairwise and listwise losses~\cite{liu2011learning,ma2017dipiq}.
-Other loss functions, \eg, for accelerated convergence~\cite{li2020norm} and uncertainty quantification~\cite{zhang2021uncertainty,wang2021semi}, have also begun to emerge.
-The \textit{optimization techniques} in IQA benefit significantly from practical tricks to train large-scale CNNs for visual recognition~\cite{li2017scaling}.
-One learning strategy specific to IQA was proposed by Zhang~\etal~\cite{zhang2021uncertainty}, who enabled an IQA model to be trained on multiple IQA datasets without perceptual scale realignment.
+The goal of model-centric IQA~\cite{mittal2012no,liu2017rankiqa,talebi2018nima,su2020blindly,zhang2021uncertainty} is to build computational methods that provide consistent predictions with human perception of image quality.
+Improved learning-based IQA models have been developed from the aspects of computational structures, objective functions, and optimization techniques.
+Particularly, the \textit{computational structures} have shifted from shallow~\cite{kang2014convolutional} to deep methods with cascaded linear and nonlinear stages~\cite{hosu2020koniq}.
+Effective quality computation operators have also been identified along the way, such as generalized divisive normalization (GDN) over half-wave rectification (ReLU)~\cite{ma2017end}, bilinear pooling over global average pooling~\cite{zhang2018blind}, and adaptive convolution over standard convolution~\cite{su2020blindly}.
+The \textit{objective functions} mainly pertain to the formulation of IQA.
+It is intuitive to think of visual quality as absolute quantity and employ the Minkowski metric to measure the prediction error.
+Another popular learning-to-rank formulation~\cite{gao2015learning} treats perceptual quality as relative quantity, which admits a family of pairwise and listwise ranking losses~\cite{liu2011learning,ma2017dipiq}.
+Other loss functions for accelerated convergence~\cite{li2020norm} and uncertainty quantification~\cite{zhang2021uncertainty,wang2021semi}, have also begun to emerge.
+The \textit{optimization techniques} in IQA benefit significantly from practical tricks to train large-scale convolutional neural networks (CNNs) for visual recognition~\cite{li2017scaling}.
+One learning strategy specific to IQA is the ranking-based dataset combination trick~\cite{zhang2021uncertainty}, which enables an IQA model to be trained on multiple datasets without perceptual scale realignment.